LivelyCarpet87/JavaLikeRockstar/README.md

 # JavaLikeRockstar
 This package can help you code in Java with style of Rockstar.
 Become a Java Rockstar Developer.

 This project was created as a fun joke to make coding schoolwork harder to read or change.
 It soon developed into a fun project which helped me pick up my Java skills.
 I apologize in advance for bad style, redundancy and inefficiency.
+It deviates from official Rockstar specs to make it more useful or to resolve my incompetence.

 This package creates objects that can store values and can be manipulated like one would in Rockstar.
-Each object can store separately a int and a String, but it is recommended to use each object to store one of the two.
+Each object can store separately a float, boolean, array, and String, but it is recommended to use each object to store one type of value.

 # Example script: